 Click here for Albinism Fellowship of Australia Constitution.

-Due to the Covid-19 pandemic, all events have been suspended in order to ensure everyone’s safety.
-We hope that all in our community are safe and well, and look forward to catching up in person again.
+Due to the Covid 19 pandemic, all events were put on hold to ensure the safety of members.
+As we are gradually coming out of Covid lockdown and restrictions are being eased, planning is underway for the next conference (see below).
+We hope that all in our community are safe and well, and look forward to catching up in person again soon in all states.

 In the meantime, we encourage you to stay in touch online with those you know, or join our facebook page (see below) to make new contacts or to keep in touch with those who “know albinism”.

 Coming dates to put in your diary